 From the surf beaches of the Pacific coast and the snow-capped peaks of the Andes to the Galapagos Islands and the humid Amazon Basin, Ecuador serves up epic travel experiences in every season, all in an area only slightly larger than Colorado.

-Compared to its enormous neighbors, Ecuador offers a taste of South America on a very human scale.
+Compared to its enormous neighbors, Ecuador offers a taste of South America on a more bespoke scale.
 However, with such wildly differing environments, the timing of the busy and quiet seasons can vary widely depending on which part of the country you visit.
-Narrowing down the timing for your visit will be strongly influenced by where you plan to go and what you plan to do.
+When you visit will naturally be influenced by where you want to go and what you plan to do when you get there.

 If you’re here to catch some surf and sun on the coast, aim for January through March.
 August to November is the best time for cruising down the Río Napo to a jungle lodge in the Oriente, while June to September is the best time for trekking in the Andes and enjoying Ecuador's highland cities.

 Whenever you come, some special facet of Ecuador’s diverse beauty will shine through, making your trip memorable.
-Here are the best times to come.
+Here's how best to plan your visit.

-June to September is the best time for visiting Quito, Cuenca and the Andes
+June to September is the best time for highland treks

 Ecuador's high season falls in the South American winter – an ideal time to explore the magical highlands of Ecuador.
 If you've dreamed of picking through tribal fabrics at the Otavalo market, trekking the multi-day Quilotoa loop or strolling with grazing llamas at the Ingapirca archaeological site, this is the time to come.